 Why is outsourcing useful?

-Programmers seek out outsourcing work because it gives them freedom in choosing projects, they can use their technical skill on a bigger market and provide quality results for clients they would otherwise not be able to reach out to.
+Programmers seek out outsourcing work because it gives them freedom in choosing projects, they can use their technical skills on a bigger market and provide quality results.
 Similarly, so can be said about companies offering the same services – their experienced programmers can provide quality outsourcing services to clients at affordable rates.
 For complex projects at a larger scale, companies can be a better fit as they have greater resources and management which individuals may not be able to provide.

-For their clients, the math is potentially even better.
-When a client seeks out an outsourcing partner, they look at a number of factors that will be beneficial to them, such as cost effectiveness, technical experience, reliability and quality.
-Alternatively, we could just say they’re looking to save money and get quality work without hiring new full-time employees or adding more workload for existing employees.
+For their clients, math is potentially even better.
+When a client seeks out an outsourcing partner for programming and development, they look at several factors that will be beneficial to them, such as cost-effectiveness, technical experience, reliability, and quality.
+Alternatively, we could say they’re looking to save money and get quality work without hiring new full-time employees or adding more workload for existing employees.

 How to find the right outsource partner?

-While the discussion regarding purpose and reason could go on indefinitely, the bigger challenge lies in finding the right partner on either side.
+While the discussion regarding why to outsource could go on indefinitely, the bigger challenge lies in finding the right partner on either side.
 Multiple websites focus on outsourcing and will allow the programmer and client to find each other.
 Getting to know someone in this case means researching someone’s profile, skills, past experiences, education and just as important - references.
 Step one is easy when the potential client knows where to find a contractor.

-Now that you know what you are looking for, let’s review a few options.
-These websites either let clients post jobs, for which professionals bid, or give programmers a chance to create their own ads.
-The side submitting the ad sets their own terms.
+Now that you know what you are looking for let’s review a few options.
+These websites either let clients post jobs, for which professionals bid, or give programmers a chance to create their ads.
+The side submitting the ad sets its terms.

-The above list contains a small amount of the options available to you online.
+The above list contains a small number of options available to you online.
 Pros and cons could arguably be considered subjective as some prefer to submit bids while others like to put up ads for their services.
-Some prefer bigger projects while other like smaller ones.
+Some prefer bigger projects while others like smaller ones.
 Many of the sites already have a large number of popular professionals, which makes it harder for newcomers to break through, especially when those already there have portfolios, statistics and/or references from jobs completed proving how reliable and experienced they are.
-It is, however, important to remember that most of these platforms require their users to pay certain fees, either in form of a membership or by taking a percentage from the earned income so a detailed research prior to committing is always a good idea.
+It is, however, important to remember that most of these platforms require their users to pay certain fees, either in the form of membership or by taking a percentage from the earned income, so detailed research prior to committing is always a good idea.